ansys/pyensight/doc/source/calc_functions.rst

         *Parts selected for case to map from* (3) - Select parts in the Case *From* as well as the Case *To*.
-Only selected parts will be used in the two cases.
+Only selected parts are used in the two cases.

 .. note::
     This function uses EnSight's search capability to do the mapping.
-It is critical that the nodes of the parts being mapped onto, lie within the geometry of all of the parts of the case being mapped from.
-Mapping from a 2D surface to a 2D surface will only work reliably if the surfaces are the same (or extremely close, and the flag=1 option is chosen).
+It is critical that the nodes of the parts being mapped onto lie within the geometry of all of the parts of the case being mapped from.
+Mapping from a 2D surface to a 2D surface only works reliably if the surfaces are the same (or extremely close, and the flag=1 option is chosen).

-    Mapping nodal
-    variables is faster than mapping elemental variables.
-This function is threaded so an Enterprise (formerly gold or hpc) license key may improve performance.
+    Mapping nodal variables is faster than mapping elemental variables.
+This function is threaded so an Enterprise (formerly Gold or HPS) license key may improve performance.

     Select only the parts that you require, and use search option 0 if at all possible.